 - External beam radiation therapy: Radiation using a high-energy X-ray machine that directs radiation to the painful bones

-- Radioisotopes: Radiation therapy that's delivered through an injection.
-It targets and attacks the area of bone containing cancer.
+- Radioisotopes: Radiation therapy delivered through an injection that targets and attacks the area of bone containing cancer.
 Strontium 89 is a commonly used radioisotope.
 Radium 223 (alphadrin) is a new radioisotope used to treat metastatic prostate cancer, which improves pain and prolongs survival.

 Surgery to Stabilize Bones